mabegglen/website-hugo/site/content/en/trainings/prometheus.md

         - title : "Prerequisites"
           icon : "2"
           content : "¬ Participants will need a laptop with direct access to the Internet<br/>
-¬ Participants should have basic Linux knowledge<br/>"
+¬ Participants should have basic Linux and Kubernetes knowledge<br/>"

         - title : "Target Audience"
           icon : "3"